josephmisiti/awesome-machine-learning/README.md

 A curated list of awesome machine learning frameworks, libraries and software (by language).
 Inspired by awesome-php.

 If you want to contribute to this list (please do), send me a pull request or contact me [@josephmisiti](https://twitter.com/josephmisiti)
+Also, when you noticed that listed repository should be deprecated.

+* Repository's owner explicitly say that "this library is not maintained".
+* Not committed for long time (2~3 years).

 For a list of free machine learning books available for download, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/books.md).

 ## Table of Contents